tytydraco/yessleep/out/God_wont_forgive_you_either.md

 The old man raises a grey eyebrow inquisitively.
 "What'd you do?"

 "I won't go into too much detail, but I will tell you that I ran afoul from God's love in my youth."
 I say as I take a seat on a bedside chair next to him.
-"I've done a great many things I am not proud of.
-Criminal, unspeakable things before I found our Lord and saviour Jesus Christ.
+"I've done a great many things I am not proud of before I found our Lord and saviour Jesus Christ.
 With his guidance, I have been born again, making it my life's work to atone for my sins by helping to guide others to the light of our Father."

 "I don't want to cut you off here priest..."
 Mr. Kelly begins.
 "But you don't look so good."